hipeta/arrow-macros/README.md

 ### Diamond wands

-These wonderful macros are developed by clojure's library swiss-arrows (https://github.com/rplevy/swiss-arrows).
+These wonderful macros are developed in clojure's library swiss-arrows (https://github.com/rplevy/swiss-arrows).
 These macro functions are equivalent to them too.

 - -<>